mandipf/dirty_data_project/task1/README.md

 # **Task 1 - Decathlon Data**

+By Mandip Farmahan (2023-04-12)

 ------------------------------------------------------------------------

 ## Project Description

 This project cleans some Decathlon Data and performs some analysis on that cleaned data.
 The data itself, which is in the form of a RDS file, was provided as part of a CodeClan Dirty Data Project.

 It is assumed that there are no duplicates within the data set.